Microbial Networks Lab

 Unveiling the interconnectedness of organisms across space and time

 Why are organisms where they are, and why do they do what they do?
-We are a new research group based at the University of Melbourne.
-Our work applies an ecological and evolutionary perspective to investigate how the presence and behaviour of an organism is influenced by the multitude of other creatures living within and around it.
+Our work applies an ecological and computational perspective to investigate how microbial communities — and the complex networks that connect them — shape the health of their hosts and ecosystems.

 Research Areas